Sigmmma/c20/src/content/h1/arguments/readme.md

 ---
 title: Halo arguments
+thanks:
+  - to: VoidShadow
+    for: Information on timedemo
 ---

 Halo accepts [command line/shortcut arguments][about-args] to customize how the game launches and what features are enabled.
 From a terminal or Windows command prompt, such arguments are provided after the executable name, e.g. `haloce.exe -screenshot` to run the game with screenshot mode enabled.
 These arguments can also be added in Windows by editing a shortcut to the Halo executable.